Working with children clearance: before you apply

 You can apply on behalf of an employee for a short-term exemption to start or continue working with children while their application is being processed by SAFE NT.

-To apply, fill in the working with children clearance exemption form.
+You must fill in the online application for a working with children clearance exemption in one sitting.